Simone Biles wins wide support after withdrawal

-July 27 (Reuters) - Support poured in for U.S. gymnast Simone Biles, who dropped out of the women's team final at the Tokyo Summer Games after one disappointing vault, saying she had to focus on her mental health.
+(Reuters) -Support poured in for U.S. gymnast Simone Biles, who dropped out here of the women's team final at the Tokyo Summer Games after one disappointing vault, saying she had to focus on her mental health.

 Here are some quotes in response to her decision: